AviroopGhosh/TAS-Forge/documentation/User_Guide.md

 ### Step 3: Create Gate Control Lists (GCLs)
 This step processes the output from CPLEX to create the Gate Control Lists (GCLs) used for TAS scheduling.

-For sucessful GCL creation the following steps need to be followed:
+For successful GCL creation the following steps need to be followed:
 1. Run the script `generate_GCL_output.m` in MATLAB.
 2. The script will prompt to enter the type of scheduler type used in your CPLEX run, e.g. `WCA`,`WCD`,`NCA`,or `NCD`.
 3. Enter the scheduler name **exactly as shown**, the input is **case-sensitive**, an incorrect entry will result in an error.